New Jersey Sidewalk Accident Attorneys

 Under New Jersey law, a commercial property owner has a duty to maintain the sidewalks which are adjacent to its commercial establishment.
-This means that a commercial property owner must inspect the sidewalks which border their establishment and repair any dangerous conditions.
-If the commercial property owner fails to inspect and repair any defects in a sidewalk which is next to their building, and someone is injured, the commercial establishment may be held liable.
+This means that the commercial business is responsible for keeping the sidewalk reasonably free of dangerous defects that might hurt passersby or customers of the business.
+The business benefits from foot traffic to and from the commercial property, and the business is thus expected to ensure that the public sidewalk adjoining the business is reasonably safe.
+This means that a commercial property owner must inspect the sidewalks bordering their establishment and repair any dangerous conditions.
+If the commercial property owner fails to inspect and repair any defects in a sidewalk that is next to their building, and someone is injured, the commercial establishment may be held liable.

-If a dangerous condition exists on a sidewalk and the sidewalk is not adjacent to a commercial building, than the maintenance and repair of a sidewalk may be the responsibility of the city, county or state.
+In most slip and fall accident cases, the victim must prove that negligence by the property owner caused the accident.
+Since sidewalks are often considered public property, liability for a sidewalk slip and fall may attach to the governmental entity responsible for maintaining the sidewalk.
 This is known as a slip and fall on public property.
-Typically, the state entity which is responsible for the maintenance and repair of the sidewalk will be the state entity which is responsible for the road in which the sidewalk is adjacent to.
+Typically, the government entity that is responsible for the maintenance and repair of the sidewalk will be the state entity that is responsible for the road that the sidewalk is adjacent to.
 In other words, if the sidewalk is attached to a local city street, the city will likely have the responsibility to maintain the sidewalk.
 If the sidewalk is attached to a county road, the county in which the sidewalk exists will likely be the party responsible for maintaining and repairing the sidewalk.
 Finally, if the sidewalk is attached to a state road, the state of New Jersey will likely be the entity who has the responsibility of maintaining and repairing the sidewalk.